 You will be given a task or an issue to solve and instructed to work together to do so.
 You’ll be given a time limit and will most likely need to utilise your imagination to come up with solutions.
 You may even find yourself having a good time.
 It’s unlikely that whether you solve the problem or not will make a significant difference.
 You must demonstrate that you can work cooperatively with others, that you are sensitive to their viewpoints, and that you do not trample on those who disagree with you.
 Make sure everyone is included in the conversation and that you listen to what others have to say.
 Volunteer your thoughts, but don’t get irritated if someone disagrees.
 Demonstrate to the company that you can interact with others in a friendly, considerate, and open manner, regardless of the work at hand.

 The role-play, similar to the multiple choice test, will use hypothetical events to see how you would react.
 It doesn’t have to be an airline; after all, outstanding customer service looks the same no matter what industry you’re in.
 You might have to deal with a customer, and let’s face it, happy customers aren’t much of a challenge, are they?
 Expect to be met with an issue and to have to deal with it with care, sensitivity, and a positive attitude.
 You aren’t expected to know exactly what to do, but the airline will be looking to see whether you have a solid understanding of how to avoid annoying, irritating, or disappointing someone who has come to you for assistance.

 The airline will have a good idea whether or not you are qualified for the job by the end of the assessment day.
-It is a good idea to also use the assessment day is for you to decide whether the company is right for you as well as if you are right for them.
-It is also a great time to network with likeminded fellow candidates.
+It's a good idea to also use the assessment day to decide whether the company is right for you, as well as if you are right for them.
+It's also a great time to network with likeminded fellow candidates.